Symbols#

 equals(other)

-Compare whether two nodes are identical.
+Compare whether two symbols are identical.

 has_state([index])